Chinmay26/Multi-Viewpoint-Image-generation/README.md

                                              PoseEncoder L1 Loss

    -  Result Interpretation: The pose encoder performs considerably better than the vanilla AE.
 The results from Fig 2 show some results from random input-output pair combinations.
 It preserves the structural property of the input object.
 It performs best when there is small transformation change [< 180 deg] .
-This is expected since the Pose Encoder has to guess the pixels for the occluded regions.
+This is expected since the Pose Encoder has to **perdict** the pixels for the occluded regions.
 For large transformations, there is larger occluded area between the input view and target view.
 This explains the larger L1 test loss [~0.09] for test models with larger view-point transformation.

    -  Experimental Findings
       - Architecture: We experimented with different deep architectures and 3-4 intermediate layers, different filter dimensions.
 Our experiments revealed that L1 loss does not show any improvement when architecture was beyond 3  intermediate layers.
 Adding final FC layers degraded the performance of the model.

-      -  Pose Signal: This was a challenging part since we can embed pose in different ways: one-hot vector, cube, amplified vector etc. We experimented with the above and got best general results across categories for the above representation.
+      -  Pose Signal: This was a **challenging part** since we can embed pose in different ways: one-hot vector, cube, amplified vector etc. We experimented with the above and got best general results across categories for the above representation.
 There is also a need to balance the pose signal with the image signal.
 The pose signal should not overshadow the image content in the latent space.
 As such, we used a 4 * 4 * 36 cube for pose signal representation and 4*4*92 for the image content.
 Hyperparameters: Adding Batch Norm between intermediate layers helped to converge faster.
 Tweaking learning rates did not help to a larger extent.
       -  Improvement Areas
 The state-of-the art models use a flow field or a visibility map to aid image generation.
 This helps to separate out the regions where pixels need to be relocated with pixels which need to be predicted.
 Adding such a representation to the model may help to further improve the quality of the images.